 Hawaiian Volcano Observatory

 Chief sources of mapping used in compilation of digital geologic map of State of Hawai‘i.
-See References Cited in the pamplhlet for full bibliographic citation (from figure 1). .
+See References Cited in the pamphlet for full bibliographic citation (from figure 1) .

 The new publication isn't limited strictly to its map depictions.
 Twenty years have passed since David Clague and Brent Dalrymple published a comprehensive report that summarized the geology of all the islands, and it has been even longer since the last edition of Gordon Macdonald's book, Islands in the Sea, was revised.
 Therefore the new statewide geologic map includes an 83-page explanatory pamphlet that revisits many of the concepts that have evolved in our geologic understanding of the eight main islands.

 The pamphlet includes simplified page-size geologic maps for each island, summaries of all the radiometric ages that have been gathered since about 1960, generalized depictions of geochemical analyses for each volcano's eruptive stages, and discussion of some outstanding topics that remain controversial or deserving of additional research.
 The pamphlet also contains a complete description of map units, which enumerates the characteristics for each of the state's many stratigraphic formations shown on the map sheets.

 Since the late 1980s, the audience for geologic maps has grown as desktop computers and map-based software have become increasingly powerful.
 Those who prefer the convenience and access offered by Geographic Information Systems (GIS) can also feast on this publication.
 An electronic database, suitable for most GIS software applications, is available for downloading.
 The GIS database is in an Earth projection widely employed throughout the State of Hawai‘i, using the North American datum of 1983 and the Universal Transverse Mercator system projection to zone 4.